-- 439.(1) A statement setting out particulars of the transfer must be- - (a) approved by the GFSC; and - (b) made available for inspection at one or more places in Gibraltar. - (2) In addition, where- - (a) the transferor is a regulated firm or a Swiss general insurer; and the statement must be made available for inspection at one or more places in that EEA State.
+- 439.(1) A statement setting out particulars of the transfer must be- - (a) approved by the GFSC; and - (b) made available for inspection at one or more places in Gibraltar. - (2) In addition, where- - (a) the transferor is a regulated firm or a Swiss general insurer; and - (b) in respect of any policy included in the proposed transfer which evidences a contract of direct insurance or reinsurance, the risk is situated in an EEA State, the statement must be made available for inspection at one or more places in that EEA State.